ankitBorgohain/ankitBorgohain/README.md

 - 👋 Hi, I’m @ankitBorgohain
 - 👀 I’m interested in working with Artificial Intellegence & Machine Learning
-- 🌱 I’m currently working with Frontend tech-stack like React.js with Tailwind CSS
+- 🌱 I’m currently learning/working/playing with TypeScript & Next.js 🖥️
 - 💞️ I’m available to collaborate on any project on advanced topics such as Neural Network, Pattern Recognition
 - 📫 Please do reach me if reqired @ankit.borgohain98@gmail.com